leandrosardi/blackops/README.md

 RUN export RUBYLIB=$$rubylib
 ```

-- All the variables defined into the `.op` file must be present into the list of arguments of the `source.rb` script.
+- All the variables defined into the `.op` file must be present into the list of arguments of the `saas source` command.

 ## 2. Remote Operations